cdeccio/byu-cs460-f2024/10-hw-transport-layer/README.md

 This will request the file `byu-y-mtn.jpg` from 10.0.0.2 (host `b`) port 8000 and store it to `/dev/null` (nowhere).

+Now go to the Wireshark output, and use the packets associated with the TCP three-way handshake to answer the following questions:

+ 1. What is the raw sequence number in the SYN packet?

+ 2. What is the relative sequence number in the SYN packet (i.e., relative to the raw sequence number)?

+ 3. What is the raw sequence number in the SYNACK packet?

+ 4. What is the relative sequence number in the SYNACK packet (i.e., relative to the raw sequence number)?

+ 5. What is the raw acknowledgment number in the SYNACK packet?

+ 6. What is the relative acknowledgment number in the SYNACK packet (i.e., relative to the raw acknowledgment number)?

+ 7. What is the raw sequence number in the ACK packet?

+ 8. What is the relative sequence number in the ACK packet (i.e., relative to the raw sequence number)?

+ 9. What is the raw acknowledgment number in the ACK packet?

+ 10. What is the relative acknowledgment number in the ACK packet (i.e., relative to the raw acknowledgment number)?

+ 11. What MSS value does the client advertise to the server in the TCP option of the SYN packet?

+ 12. What MSS value does the server advertise to the client in the TCP option of the SYNACK packet?

+# Part 2 - Analysis of Large HTTP Response

+Continue using the running cougarnet scenario and Wireshark instance from the previous part.

-Now go to the wireshark output.
-You should see the control packets associated with a TCP three-way handshake, followed by a TCP segment from 10.0.0.1 containing an HTTP GET request, followed by a bunch of ACK packets from 10.0.0.2.
+In the Wireshark window, following the packets corresponding to the TCP three-way handshake, you will see a TCP segment from 10.0.0.1 containing an HTTP GET request and a lot of TCP segments from 10.0.0.2 containing the HTTP response.

 Right-click on one of the packets, then hover over "Protocol Preferences" in the menu that appears, then "Transmission Control Protocol".
 Now _uncheck_ the box that says "Allow subdissector to reassemble TCP streams.
 When "reassembling" is enabled, Wireshark combines all TCP segments associated with a single HTTP response, which behavior is confusing when analyzing TCP.
 Once unchecked, you should see the individual segments associated with separate packets.

 Now select "Statistics" from the Wireshark menu.
 Then hover over "TCP Stream